Caroline of Monaco: Busybody Fundraiser and Model Princess

 This week, on Wednesday, 20 October, Princess Caroline attended the gala fundraiser for GEMLUC, Monaco’s cancer charity for which she serves as Honorary President and which was founded in 1973.
 The event was held in the Automobile Club.

 Next summer, Monaco will have a Princess Consort for the first time since Princess Grace.
 She — that is, the new Princess Charlene — will be the tiny Principality’s “First Lady,” which of course is only a fanciful title for use in the media, and which has heretofore been the distinction of Princess Caroline for the past 28 years.
 Yet despite the tabloid implications of the young bride overshadowing, or replacing the ripe old sister-in-law (there is a 20-year age difference between them), it seems farfetched that Caroline could ever be so easily sidelined.
 Princess Caroline is too well-established, too much renowned as a humanitarian and has been too long beloved by the people of Monaco to be replaced by her brother’s foreign bride.
 On the contrary, said bride will have to work extra hard to earn the people’s affections, and what better example might she follow than her elder sister-in-law?Filed under German Royals, Monaco Royals

-Tagged Hanover, Media, Patronage, Princess Caroline, Princess Charlène.
+Tagged House of Hanover, Media, Patronage, Princess Caroline of Hanover, Princess Charlène of Monaco.